kodykregulka/Conga_AI/README.txt

-Run this executable.
+Please see "EECS 4740 Term Project.PDF" for the project requirements as given by the professor.
+Within "EECS 4740 Term Project.PDF" the rules for Conga can also be found.

+Current setup:
-The program is configured to run against Random agent.
+- The program is configured to run against a Random agent.
-The max depth is set at 8.
+- The max depth is set at 8.
-the evaluation function is the blobCount.
+- The evaluation function used is blobCount.